 Jack was a drunkard, a liar, and a great manipulator.
 In some versions of the story, he worked as a blacksmith.
 One day he met the devil, who had come to take Jack's soul to hell.
 Jack persuaded Satan to fulfill a last request, which was to allow him to drink ale in the local pub.
 After having many drinks, Jack persuaded Satan to change into a silver coin to pay the bartender.
 Satan did so, but instead of giving the coin to the bartender Jack put it into his pocket, which contained a crucifix.
 The crucifix prevented Satan from changing back into his original form.

 Jack made a deal with the devil.
 He would free Satan if the devil agreed to leave and not return for Jack's soul for ten years (or for one year in some versions of the story).
 Satan agreed to the deal and left.

 The Return of the Devil

 In ten years time the devil returned.
 This time Jack asked Satan to allow him to climb a tree to pick an apple to eat before he went to hell (or Jack asked Satan to pick the apple).
-Satan agreed.
-Once Satan had climbed into the tree, Jack quickly carved a cross in the tree trunk, which prevented the devil from leaving.
+Satan agreed and climbed into the tree himself.
+Jack quickly carved a cross in the tree trunk, which prevented the devil from leaving.
 This time Satan agreed that he would never take Jack's soul to hell.
 Satan was then freed.

 When Jack died, God wouldn't allow him into heaven because he had led such an evil life and Satan wouldn't allow him into hell because of their agreement.
 Satan sent him into the night to wander the world endlessly and alone.
 He was given a burning ember from hell inside a hollow turnip to light his way.
 Jack thus became Jack of the Lantern, or Jack O'Lantern.